 - Balance problems, falling

 - Vision changes (blurry vision, double vision, blind spots)

 Neurological tests focus on ruling out diseases that might also cause headaches, such as epilepsy, multiple sclerosis, and other cerebrovascular diseases.
-A structural disorder of the central nervous system, as listed below, might be suspected in the development of serious headaches:
+A disorder of the central nervous system might be suspected in the development of serious headaches.
+These include:

-An interview with a psychologist is not a routine part of a headache evaluation, but might be done to identify stress factors triggering your headaches.
-Patients are typically asked to complete computerized questionnaires in order to provide more in-depth information.
+An interview with a psychologist is not a routine part of a headache evaluation, but it might be done to identify stress factors that can cause your headaches.
+Patients are usually asked to complete computerized questionnaires in order to provide more in-depth information.

 Additional diagnostic tests might be needed to rule out other medical conditions.
 These tests are listed below.
 Keep in mind that laboratory tests are not helpful in diagnosing migraine, cluster, or tension-type headaches.

 - Blood chemistry and urinalysis — These tests are used to determine other medical conditions — including diabetes, thyroid problems and infections — that can cause headaches.